 If you are reading this post, it’s most likely because you or a close friend of yours is suffering from some chronic illness.
 You might have tried many methods of becoming better: traditional medicine, various alternative therapies, switch diet plans.
 While these sometimes appear to work for some time, they don’t provide you much with the lasting, sustainable remedy you’re hoping for.

 Healing using energy can be quite beneficial in such situations.
-I’ve cured myself of chronic illness (chronic fatigue syndrome or M.E.), also I’ve seen several friends and clients move towards wellness, vitality and wellbeing with energy healing.
+I’ve cured myself of chronic illness (chronic fatigue syndrome or M.E.), also I’ve seen several friends and clients move towards wellness, vitality, and wellbeing with energy healing.

 So you might ask, how energy healing works?
 It’s based on the concept that all is energy; that is nothing new: Indians have been discussing “life force” or “prana” Chinese about “chi” since ancient times.
 In this way of seeing the world, we’re more than just our physical bodies; we are our aura or energy bodies too.

 When we are born, energy fields are wide open.
-So, when things that are tough to handle, we feel the significant impact entirely.
+So, when things that are tough to handle, we feel a significant impact entirely.
 These things could be deliberate abuse such as yelling or even physical violence by a parent or other adult.
 Many times, these things that happen to us energetically aren’t intentional, and always unconscious.
 Therefore, a young, new mother might feel anxious for her new baby – and the baby will pick up on this particular concern and anxiety.
 Or, commonly, a new sibling will probably come together, and the older child will realize that they’re not anymore the centre of the planet, which can be painful.

 As time goes by, we tend to be “smart” in making decisions and begin to create ways for not feeling the emotions that can hurt us.
 Thus, we build what could be termed energetic armouring.
 It is not unusual for people to suddenly recall something from their youth days that shows patterns in their adult lives.
 As an example, I was in an energy healing workshop lately, and among the participants abruptly said they recalled deciding aged seven that they’d handle life by themselves and not be entirely open for to love from anyone else, as someone had let them down so badly.